zt-9/hardhat-sourcify/README.md

 # hardhat-sourcify
-I just want to sourcify, don't want to use it with hardhat-deploy, So I modified it to make it works solely with hardhat buildInfo file
+I just want to be able to use sourcify, don't want to use it with hardhat-deploy stuff, So I modified it to make it works solely with hardhat buildInfo file

 rightnow I only finished a very simple scipt version. works for single contract. it's under branch [dev-sourcify-test](https://github.com/zoey-t/hardhat-sourcify/tree/dev-sourcify-test)